Use case

 Dictate emails on Mac without sending every thought to the cloud

-Sayframe gives Mac users a calmer private-by-default dictation workflow: press a shortcut, speak naturally, recover the transcript if paste fails, and keep optional cloud cleanup separate from local voice-to-text.
+Sayframe gives Mac users a calmer private-by-default dictation workflow: press a shortcut, speak naturally, recover the transcript if paste fails, and keep optional local or bring-your-own-key cleanup separate from voice-to-text.

 The email dictation workflow